gstraymond/mtg-index-scala/ansible/README.md

 # Release

-Bump version, `./gradlew distZip` and create release on github
+Bump version, `sbt dist` and create release on github